chrissngn/cse15l-lab-reports/lab3.md

 `grep -v -i -n "the\|risk\|death" plos/pmed.0020180.txt`
 ![image](https://user-images.githubusercontent.com/123513732/236725348-0ae20c2f-6a04-4098-b0de-6cd96ae5c857.png)
-Description: For this example I combined the inverse contains command `-v` with the case insensitive command `-i` and the line count command `-n` while searching for multiple words "the," "risk," and "death."
-The result returns all the lines that contains "the," "risk," "death," "The," "Risk," or "Death" labelled with the line number that it came from the text file.
-This is another use case of the `-n` command alonside other grep commands.
+Description: For this example, I combined the inverse contains command `-v` with the case insensitive command `-i` and the line count command `-n` while searching for multiple words "the," "risk," and "death."
+The result returns all the lines that contains "the," "risk," "death," "The," "Risk," or "Death" labeled with the line number that came from the text file.
+This is another use case of the `-n` command alongside other grep commands.

+Using the line count command with grep would be useful to track matches or count the number of the output lines.
+This would be especially useful when the output is large as the larger the file the more likely there will be more lines outputted which can be difficult to manually count.

 Source: ChatGPT, https://chat.openai.com/
 This is what I searched for,